FreseEnzo/PID-DRL/README.md

+# Applications of deep reinforcement learning in the control of robotic manipulators
-# Dofbot - Ball Balancing
+Dofbot - Ball balance
 Experiment in Control of Robotic Manipulators Using Deep Reinforcement Learning

 # 1 - The beginning